Casting Techniques at NOUSAKU

 Materials at NOUSAKU

-NOUSAKU uses these qualities to produce the Moss Bonsai series, as well as made-to-order construction metal and art sculptures.
+NOUSAKU employs bronze to produce containers for moss Bonsai as well as made-to-order construction metal and art sculptures for the property.